cometaj2/huckle/README.rst

 huckle cli <cliname>

-    This invokes the cliname to issue API calls; the details of which are left to API implementers.
+    This invokes the cliname to issue HCLI API calls; the details of which are left to API implementers.

-    Documentation and commands are presented gradually, as incomplete calls are made, to provide users with a way to incrementally discover and learn how CLI calls are issued to an API.
+    Commands, options and parameters are presented gradually, to provide users with a way to incrementally discover and learn how the CLI is used.

 huckle help